 Lifeline has had an adoption program in Costa Rica since 2011.
-We are currently the only licensed U.S. adoption agency working in Costa Rica.
-We have a positive relationship with the central adoption authority (PANI), which is in favor of international adoption.
+Lifeline is currently the only licensed U.S. adoption agency working in Costa Rica.
+The central adoption authority (PANI) is in favor of international adoption and has a positive working relationship with Lifeline.
 Costa Rica is an excellent program for families open to children 7+ years old, sibling groups, or children of all ages with more significant medical needs.
 Children in Costa Rica are typically of Latino, Indigenous, or Afro-Costa Rican descent.

 In Costa Rica, there are approximately over 4,000,000 people, with 30% of the population being children under 18 years old.
 (UN; INEC Costa Rica) It is estimated that 1 in 4 children live in poverty and approximately 8% may die before the age of 5.
 There is a great need for families willing to adopt older children (7-16 years old) and sibling groups of 2+ children.
 Many children are eligible for international adoption and are waiting for forever families.